ClaytonWatkins/1600Summer/README.md

 "Commit Changes to X files" = actually building placeholders on the server "WIP" = work in progress, meaning GitKraken see changes in the folders but does not know what they are yet change "WIP" = Naming the work being done
+Descriptions are important, give yourself a reminder what the heck you were doing.